hotternative/hotternative.github.io/_posts/2022-11-24-use-git-crypt-to-store-sensitive-information(2).md

 ---
-title: "Set up git-crypt to store sensitive information for a large engineering team"
+title: "Set up git-crypt to store sensitive information (2)"
-date: 2022-11-23
+date: 2022-11-24
 ---

-After the initial set-ups in [the previous post]({% post_url 2022-11-22-use-git-crypt-to-store-sensitive-information %}), say you have a file `sample.secrets` that contains some secrets you'd like to push to git.
+After the initial set-ups in [the previous post]({% post_url 2022-11-22-use-git-crypt-to-store-sensitive-information %}), say you have a few secret files in `.gitcrypt_demo_secrets/` that contain secrets you'd like to push to git.

 ## Register the files to be encrypted
-First, register this file in `.gitattributes` by adding a line, e.g.:
+First, register the files to be encrypted in `.gitattributes`, e.g.:
 ```
 .gitcrypt_demo_secrets/production_environment.secrets filter=git-crypt diff=git-crypt
 .gitcrypt_demo_secrets/staging_environment.secrets filter=git-crypt diff=git-crypt